- Services For Seniors

 Caregiver Support Program

-PCA’s Caregiver Support Program offers assistance to primary unpaid caregivers who are providing daily hands-on care to a friend or relative.
-This support can include access to resources and information; financial assistance to help families who qualify financially pay for caregiving supplies and services; and reduction of emotional stress through our care management and respite care services.
-Services are also available for relatives, age 60 or older, who are raising a child age 18 or younger.
+PCA’s Caregiver Support Program offers assistance to primary unpaid caregivers who are providing hands-on care to a friend or relative.
+The care recipient must be 60-plus and unable to perform some of the self-care tasks necessary for daily living or younger than 60 with a diagnosis of chronic dementia.
+The program can provide access to resources and information; financial assistance to help families who qualify financially pay for caregiving supplies and services; and reduction of emotional stress through our care management and respite care services.
+Services are also available for relatives 55-plus, who are living with and caring for an individual with a disability age 19-59 or raising a child age 18 or younger.

 Respite services such as in-home care and adult day care services allow caregivers to have time for themselves or work at a job outside the home knowing their loved one is in good hands.
 Some facilities offer the possibility for an individual to stay overnight, or spend a weekend.